-Question Solution(s) I can't hear any USB audio playback Ensure that 500R8 is connected, powered up, and selected as the default audio interface on your device's Sound Application/Control Panel.
+Question Solution(s) l can't hear any USB audio playback Ensure that 500R8 is connected, powered up, and selected as the default audio interface on your device's Sound Application/Control Panel.
 Switch the DAW select switch into the UP position and turn the Monitor Blend control into the 12 o'clock position.
 If you still can't hear USB audio playback, you need to check the output routing of the USB device from inside the control panel of your device.
 Please follow the steps detailed in the "Software Setup" section of this manual.
 My USB audio playback is playing through modules 1&2 Ensure that the output routing of 500R8 is set correctly from within the Sound/Control Panel of your device.
 Ensure that the audio playback is configured to play out of USB output 9/10 on your device.
 Ensure that the master section of 500R8 looks like the following diagram with DAW select switches in the UP position and Blend controls set to 50/50.
-Please follow the steps detailed in the "Software Setup" section of this manual.
-I can't patch to 500 series modules 1-2 on Logic Pro X. This is a known bug in Logic Pro X that means that USB Output 1-2 cannot be patched to once the Stereo Output has been reassigned from within the I/O assignments page on Logic Pro X. Please follow the detailed guide to configure Logic Pro X in the "Custom Configuring For Logic Pro X" section of this manual.
-The Monitor Control keymat is causing audible clicks through the speakers when changing function. • The volume of your studio monitors is too high and reducing the or range available from 500R8's Monitor Level control.
-Please follow the detailed guide to configure your studio monitors in "Configuring Studio Monitors With 500R8" section of this manual.
-My DAW on macOS will not allow me to select a sample rate higher than 48kHz. desired sample rate needs to be selected from within the Audio MIDI Setup application on macOS. sample rate gher than desired sample rate needs to be selected from within the Audio MIDI Setup application on macOS.
+Please follow the steps detailed in the "Software Setup" section of this manual. l can't patch to 500 series modules 1-2 on Logic Pro X. This is a known bug in Logic Pro X that means that USB Output 1-2 cannot be patched to once the Stereo Output has been reassigned from within the I/O assignments page on Logic Pro X. Please follow the detailed guide to configure Logic Pro X in the "Custom Configuring For Logic Pro X" section of this manual.
+The Monitor Control keymat is causing audible clicks through the speakers when changing function.
+The volume of your studio monitors is too high and reducing the dynamic range available from 500R8's Monitor Level control.
+Please follow the detailed guide to configure your studio monitors in the "Configuring Studio Monitors With 500R8" section of this manual.
+My DAW on macOS will not allow me to select a sample rate higher than 48kHz.
+In order to achieve a higher sample rate in your DAW using macOS, the desired sample rate needs to be selected from within the Audio MIDI Setup application on macOS.
+Please follow the detailed guide to configure your studio monitors in the "High Sample Rates On macOS" section of this manual.